Who is the most motivated, passionate person you know or admire, whose dedication inspires you?

 Signature strengths are character traits that make you feel energized, motivated, and true to yourself.
 You feel at your best when you are using your signature strengths.
 Finding ways to use your signature strengths to act in the ways needed to accomplish your goal will increase your motivation and performance, and help you to enjoy those behaviors.
 For example, if one of your signature strengths is curiosity, you could change your morning run to explore different areas.
 If you’re creative and playful, you could come up with different games to play during your run; it could be as simple as how many pigeons you can spot during each run.

 By finding a way to use your signature strengths, you’re helping to make the desired behavior part of what you do, rather than going against your nature.
 A simple shift can be a major improvement to your motivation.
-Try HPRC’s Use signature strengths to be your best self worksheet to discover your signature strengths and how to use them to accomplish your goals.
+To discover your signature strengths and develop a plan to use them for your weight-loss goals, use HPRC’s Signature Strengths Worksheet.

 Once you’ve reviewed the 3 strategies, choose at least one to try to increase your motivation.
 Try it for a couple weeks and if it doesn’t work, try another.
 Discovering how to motivate yourself is often a trial and error journey.
 As you learn what really motivates you, you can apply it to many aspects of your life.